 As mentioned, the data above represents a complete “lift and shift” implementation, activating only essential new S/4HANA functionality and keeping change management at a minimum.
 The goal would be to get your business on the new platform so that you’ll have better tools to fix inherent issues you’ve been facing with existing systems and have access to modern-day services that are not available in SAP ECC 6.0.

 When you’re ready, you’ll also have access to additional new functionality that you can implement when it makes sense for your business.

 It’s Time to Think Differently

-If you’re still thinking an upgrade to SAP Suite on HANA (SoH) or any enhancement pack is the best move for your business, our advice is to STOP for a moment and consider the data from actual customer cases before making a final decision.
+If you’re still thinking an enhancement pack upgrade is the best move for your business, our advice is to STOP for a moment and consider the data from actual customer cases before making a final decision.

 And consider this: if you do an enhancement pack upgrade now, your move to S/4HANA will likely be delayed by another 3-4 years – and that pushes you against the SAP ceiling of 2027.
 As we outlined in a previous blog, there are a lot of good reasons why you should not wait.

 However, if you upgrade to S/4HANA in 2022, you would have four years on that platform before you would need to cycle again.
 And that means cost savings as well as positioning your business for the future.

 Your Next Steps

 We invite you to download our expert brief, Why Enhancement Pack Upgrades Should Be a Thing of the Past, for a more in-depth discussion.
 And – if you want to walk through a more detailed analysis or get a formal estimate of what it would take to move your business to S/4HANA – let us know.